Published September 16, 2016

 Rainwater for Emergency Preparedness

-The good news is, being prepared doesn’t need to be difficult.
+The good news is, preparedness doesn’t need to be difficult.
 If you have a rainwater catchment system in place, you’re halfway there already.
-Just choose one of many simple ways to purify rainwater for drinking, and you’ll have the water piece of your home emergency plan figured out.
+Just choose from a variety of ways to purify rainwater for drinking, and you’ll have more peace of mind when it comes to emergency water sources.

 The environmental benefits of rainwater harvesting are what motivate most of our customers to install rain barrels.
 These positive environmental impacts make our households and communities more resistant to emergency in the first place.
 They also make us more resilient, should disaster strike.